-317,601 MWh of electricity from renewable sources.
+508,542 MWh of electricity from renewable sources.

 - c.
-In joules, watt-hours, or multiples, the total: - i.
-Electricity consumption: Above table (302-1a) - ii.
-Heating consumption: Above table (302-1a) - iii.
-Cooling consumption: Above table (302-1a) - iv.
+In joules, watt-hours, or multiples, the total: - a.
+Electricity consumption: Above table (302-1a) - b.
+Heating consumption: Above table (302-1a) - c.
+Cooling consumption: Above table (302-1a) - d.
 Steam consumption: Above table (302-1a): Heating/Cooling - d.
-In joules, watt-hours, or multiples, the total: - i.
-Electricity sold: n/a - ii.
-Heating sold: n/a - iii.
-Cooling sold: n/a - iv.
-Steam sold: n/a - e.
-Total energy consumption within the DXC organization, in joules or multiples:
+In joules, watt-hours, or multiples, the total: - a.
+Electricity sold: n/a - b.
+Heating sold: n/a - c.
+Cooling sold: n/a - d.
+Steam sold: n/a

-1,867,920 MWh

-f.
+- e.
+Total energy consumption within the DXC organization, in joules or multiples: 1,753,317 MWh - f.
 Standards, methodologies, assumptions, and/or calculation tools used:

-We align our methodology to ISO 14064-3:2019 and the Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standard (Revised Edition).
+We align our methodology to ISO 14064-3:2016 and the Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standard (Revised Edition).
 Sites over which we have operational control and are larger than 2,000 square meters in size are within the scope of reporting.
 Data is based on meter readings, actual bills and supply logs wherever possible.
 If these are not available, we might use estimation based on the most recent actual figures.
 If no actual energy consumption information is available for a site, we make an estimate based on its size.